 • BATTERIES – Consider using rechargeable batteries and dispose of empty ones at home.

-• GENERAL – Use guidebooks to familiarise yourself with the culture, language and customs of your destination.
+• GENERAL – Use guidebooks to familiarize yourself with the culture, language and customs of your destination.

-• BEGGING – Try to avoid giving out money, sweets and pens to children as it encourages them to beg – it is far better to interact with games or drawings etc.
+• BEGGING – Try to avoid giving out money, sweets and pens to children as it encourages them to beg – it is far better to interact with games, photos or drawings etc.

 Of course giving money to a person in real need is always an option.
 Perhaps avoid giving to people who aggressively target travellers but instead give to those who quietly sit on a street corner, or to organizations who look after the poor.